10 simple yet powerful ways to grow your career

 When you are working, you need to be fully present.
 Your work performance will improve when you learn how to unplug from work.

-To make this happen, make sure you don’t have technology in your bedroom or time block, no use of electronics.
+To make this happen, make sure you don’t have technology in your bedroom or time block, and don’t use electronics.

 6. Attend a conference

-They will help you along your career journey.
+They will help you throughout your career.
 You’ll never know when they can help you find your next job.

 People who take the time to attend conferences improve their career prospects.

-Attending a conference can help you increase your career network, increase understanding of your industry, uncover new learning opportunities, and reinforce your existing knowledge.
+Attending a conference can help you increase your career network.
+It can also increase your understanding of your industry.
+Conferences can also uncover new learning opportunities.
+They reinforce your existing knowledge.

 7. Find a mentor

 It takes a village to become an executive.
-To grow your career, it’s essential to have much support as possible.
-It would be best if you had support beyond your colleagues at work.
+To grow your career, it’s essential to have as much support as possible.
+It would be best to have support beyond your colleagues at work.

 Mentors help their protégés solve problems.

-A mentor can advise and provide recommendations on approaching situations at work.
+A mentor can guide and offer recommendations on how to approach work situations.
 They will also challenge you to think about different stages of your career.

 Mentoring pays off as much for mentors as it does for mentees.